Stage Management

 When you study stage management, you will sharpen the skills you need to deliver flawless performances on our stages and beyond.

 As a first-year student, you’ll learn the language of design and production.
 You’ll study costuming, lighting, scenery and sound design.
 You’ll focus and hang lights, sew costumes, learn color theory, paint techniques and how to build a flat.
 You’ll learn scheduling and time management.
 As your knowledge deepens in the program, you’ll progressively add more complicated projects to your portfolio.
-While earning practicum credit, you’ll serve as an Assistant Stage Manager or Stage Manager, often first with an ECU Storybook Theatre production—a children’s title that tours.
+While earning practicum credit, you’ll serve as an Assistant Stage Manager or Stage Manager, on ECU/Loessin Playhouse productions, Theatre for Young Audience productions, and touring Dance Concert productions.
+There is even a chance to be a part of the stage management team for our Croatia Study Abroad program.

 Ultimately, you’ll have the opportunity to work as an equal with faculty members, running production meetings and coordinating the needs of the director and the production staff.